michaelhuettermann/otello/README.md

 This lab is used as:
 - A self-contained starter package for OpenTelemetry for students and beginners loosely based on pieces of the offical documentation [here](https://opentelemetry.io/docs/languages/java/getting-started/).
-- A demo kit for interactive meetups and conferences.
+- A demo kit based on underlying primitives for interactive meetups and conferences.
 - A sandbox to work on and test modern Java features in conjunction with telemetry.

 ## Installation